mariomka/yi-action-camera/README.md

 Absolute camera file path

 ## Config values
-You can check all config types and values in `constant.js` and access through `YiActionCamera.config`
+You can check all config types and values in `constant.js` and access through `yi.config`

 ## License